-- A required introductory course [MALS 70000: Introduction to Graduate Liberal Studies] (3 credits)
+- A required introductory course [MALS 70000: Seminar in Interdisciplinary Studies] (3 credits)

 - Two required core courses to introduce students to American Studies [MALS 73100 and MALS 73200] (6 credits)